radiodee1/chat-bert/data/README.md

-write a text file; ok writer; -1 tell me about this; internet ok; -1 search the internet for this; internet ok; -1 ow old are you; i'm twenty years old ;-1 do you like food; no i don't like food;-1 what would you like for your birthday?;i think it will be tomorrow.;-1 that means the way you think.;i do not know.;-1 stop; ok; 1 exit; ok; 1
+write a text file; ok writer; -1 tell me about this; internet ok; -1 search the internet for this; internet ok; -1 stop; ok; 1 exit; ok; 1